-Me too, well, about 80% of it.
-The bank still owns the other 20%.
+Me too, well, almost all of it.
+The bank owns the rest for now.

-So, another reason I don’t focus on net worth?
-While my home is a big part of that net worth statement I can’t control that market value either.
+Takeaway: while my home is a big part of that net worth statement I can’t control the real estate market value either.

-I have to live somewhere.
+When it comes to real estate I have to live somewhere.
 You probably do too.

 - If I’m going to do something, might as well do it right

-Do you know the present value of your pension?
+- Do you know the present value of your pension?

-Do you know the depreciated market value of other assets like your car, your boat or another sellable asset at current market prices?
+- Do you know the depreciated market value of other assets like your car, your boat or another sellable asset at current market prices?

 Yeah, that’s what I thought.
 Me neither!

+Takeaway: if you’re going to track something, do it right.
 To accurately compute your net worth, you need to do it right and that includes taxation and depreciation values in mind.